juspay/nixos-unified-template/README.md

 The configuration repo has `flake.nix` file in the current directory and some `./modules/{home,darwin,nixos}/*.nix` files containing the [home-manager], [nix-darwin] and [NixOS] configurations respectively that you can review.
 It also has a [justfile](https://github.com/casey/just), which provides a set of recipes analogous to Make targets to interact with the nix flake.

-You can then execute `nix develop`, to ensure you are in the development shell with [just](https://github.com/casey/just) installed, followed by `just run` (or `nix run`) to activate this configuration in your system.
+Run `nix run` to activate this configuration in your system.

-If you prefer, you can simply execute `nix run`, but using `just` will perform some additional validation and ensure you are able to use the other commands in the [justfile](./justfile).

 To browse the capabilities of [home-manager] (and to see what else can go in your `./modules/home/*.nix` -- such as shell aliases), consult [home-manager options reference](https://nix-community.github.io/home-manager/options.xhtml).
 You can also run `man home-configuration.nix` in the terminal.

+Global configuration is in `./modules/flake-parts/config.nix`.
+Here, you can specify your user name, email and such settings.

 ## What's included